 Set for arrival in dealerships in early June, expect a price tag around the $17,500 mark (ride away).
 While that might challenge the “simple” tag, the overall beauty of the Vitpilen underneath its avant-garde design is how easy it is to ride and how much damn fun it is.

-Whether you're a bike person or not, the tech lying beneath the surface packaged into such a unique and attractive bike helps Husky's new flagship defy categorisation, giving it a more universal appeal and making the Vitpilen one of the most exciting releases of 2018.
+Whether you’re a bike person or not, the tech lying beneath the surface packaged into such a unique and attractive bike helps the Husqvarna Vitpilen 701 defy categorisation, giving it a more universal appeal and making the Husky one of the most exciting bike releases of 2018.

-Editor's note: Boss Hunting was taken to Barcelona at the invitation of Husqvarna.
+Editor’s note: Boss Hunting visited Barcelona at the invitation of Husqvarna.